RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/26-EZK.md

 <sup>1</sup> And he said unto me, Son of man, stand upon thy feet, and I will speak unto thee.
 <sup>2</sup> And the spirit entered into me when he spake unto me, and set me upon my feet, that I heard him that spake unto me.
 <sup>3</sup> And he said unto me, Son of man, I send thee to the children of Israel, to a rebellious nation that hath rebelled against me: they and their fathers have transgressed against me, [even] unto this very day.
-<sup>4</sup> For [they are] impudent children and stiffhearted .
+<sup>4</sup> For [they are] impudent children and stiffhearted.
 I do send thee unto them; and thou shalt say unto them, Thus saith the Lord GOD.
 <sup>5</sup> And they, whether they will hear, or whether they will forbear, (for they [are] a rebellious house,) yet shall know that there hath been a prophet among them.
 <sup>6</sup> And thou, son of man, be not afraid of them, neither be afraid of their words, though briers and thorns [be] with thee, and thou dost dwell among scorpions: be not afraid of their words, nor be dismayed at their looks, though they [be] a rebellious house.
 <sup>7</sup> And thou shalt speak my words unto them, whether they will hear, or whether they will forbear: for they [are] most rebellious.